alancleetus/Organica/README.md

 ## Acknowledgements

 - Inspired by the Google Keep application.
-- Developed as part of a React course.
+- Original Keeper-App code developed as part of a React course.

 ## Contact